Submission Preparation Checklist

 Smith, John.
 1998.
 Interview with author, April 9.
 Houston, Texas.

 In cases where the author cites information gained not through formal interviews but through, for example, casual social contact over a period of time, the author should include in the text the names, place of contact, and approximate range of dates of contact with these persons.
 In cases where it is not possible to identify an “informant” or respondent by name (for example, for political reasons), the author may use a pseudonym (and use it consistently in all text citations and references-cited entries).

 Africa Today Review Process

 All manuscripts that have met our submission guidelines are given an initial review by one of our editors.
 At that point, we will either inform the author that the article has been declined or initiate the journal’s double-blind peer-review process.
 Authors are requested to suggest scholars who might review the manuscript, providing their institutional affiliations and email addresses.
-They may indicate scholars whom they prefer not to review the manuscript.
+Authors may also indicate scholars whom they prefer not to review the manuscript.
 Editors are not bound by these suggestions.
 Suggested reviewers should not have a conflict of interest; for example, they should not be employed at the same institution as the author or be closely involved in the author’s research as a collaborator or advisor.
 Each article that passes editorial desk review is sent out to two or three expert, anonymous reviewers, who are selected by the journal’s editors and are asked to disclose any conflicts of interest before accepting the assignment.
-Articles may be sent out to be reviewed by one of the journal’s advisory board members who are representative of the journal’s focus.
+Articles may be sent out to be reviewed by one of the journal’s advisory board members, who are representative of the journal’s focus.
 All reviewers are expected to read the work carefully and provide a thorough report as a voluntary service to the journal.
 A decision about whether to accept, reject, or invite revisions to the article is generally made within three months of sending it out for review.